-25 Best Things To Do in Bangkok – Ultimate Travel Guide
+25 Amazing Things To Do in Bangkok

-Best things to do in Bangkok
+The Best Things to Do in Bangkok

 Royal Palace & Wat Phra Kaeo

 The Royal Palace is one of the most important attractions in Bangkok, and is therefore a must-see on any trip to the Thai capital.
 From the end of the 18th century to the middle of the 20th century, the Grand Palace was the official residence of the kings of Siam.
 The magnificent palace complex houses more than 100 impressive buildings, including the giant temple complex Wat Phra Kaeo, which is also known as the Temple of the Emerald Buddha.
 During a walk through the huge area, visitors can hardly get out of the amazement.
 Golden shining towers, countless ornate figures, beautiful mosaics and huge golden Buddha statues as far as the eye can see.
 However, the absolute highlight of this pompous temple complex is the small, approximately 66 cm tall Emerald Buddha, an extremely valuable, highly sacred Buddha statue from the 14th century.